gccpsben/gccpsben/README.md

-- 👋 Hi, I’m @gccpsben
+- Started coding in primary 5, and is looking forward to learning more technologies!
-- 👀 I’m interested in webdev and .net
+- 👀 I’m interested in webdev and .net (3d rendering suits too)
 - 🌱 I’m currently learning VueJS and Webpack

 <!---